0xTamil/awesome-low-level/README.md

 > **How the code works:** `malloc()` allocates memory for 5 `int` values, `ages` stores the address of that memory, the first `for` loop fills the allocated memory, and the second `for` loop reads the values and checks the condition.
 Finally, `free(ages)` releases the allocated memory.

-The point is that you don't need to relearn everything from scratch.
-If you already know the programming fundamentals, focus on the C concepts and computer fundamentals you haven't learned yet, then follow the roadmap and build your understanding step by step.
+The good news is that you don't need to relearn everything from scratch.
+If you already understand the basics of programming, spend your time on the C concepts and computer fundamentals you haven't explored yet.
+Then simply follow the roadmap and continue building your understanding one step at a time.

 #### But, You're Really New to Programming

-If you're coming from a non CS background and want to learn programming before getting into low-level programming, don't worry.
-You don't need to understand everything beforehand.
-Start with the basics, build your foundation, and gradually work your way toward low-level concepts.
+If you're coming from a non-CS background and want to learn programming before diving into low-level programming, don't stress about knowing everything in advance.
+Nobody starts out understanding all of this.
+Focus on learning the basics first, build a solid foundation, and then gradually work your way toward lower-level concepts as you become more comfortable.

-You don't need to follow every resource listed below.
-We recommend following them roughly in this order:
+You also don't need to go through every resource listed below.
+Pick what works best for you and learn at your own pace.
+That said, we generally recommend following them in roughly this order:

-1. **[r/learnprogramming wiki](https://www.reddit.com/r/learnprogramming/wiki/faq/#wiki_getting_started)**: Start here if you're completely new to programming.
-It gives beginners a clear starting point and explains how to get into programming.
+1. **[r/learnprogramming wiki](https://www.reddit.com/r/learnprogramming/wiki/faq/#wiki_getting_started)**: If you've never programmed before, this is a great place to start.
+It provides a beginner-friendly introduction and helps answer common questions about getting into programming.

-2. **[CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science)**: After getting comfortable with the basics, we recommend CS50 to build a stronger foundation in programming and computer science.
-It covers topics such as C, algorithms, data structures, memory, and resource management.
+2. **[CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science)**: Once you're comfortable with the basics, CS50 is an excellent next step.
+It helps build a stronger understanding of both programming and computer science, covering topics such as C, algorithms, data structures and memory.

-3. **[Open Source Society University (OSSU)](https://github.com/ossu/computer-science)**: After CS50, you can choose any of the resources below depending on how much computer science you want to learn.
-We usually recommend OSSU, if you want a more complete and structured path.
-OSSU provides a broad, self-taught computer science curriculum covering areas such as programming, mathematics, systems, theory, and more.
+3. **[Open Source Society University (OSSU)](https://github.com/ossu/computer-science)**: After CS50, you can explore additional computer science topics based on your interests and goals.
+If you're looking for a more complete and structured self-learning path, OSSU is one of the best options available.
+It offers a full computer science curriculum covering programming, mathematics, computer systems, theory, and many other important subjects.

-Below are some additional resources that are also worth checking out.
+The resources above are enough to get you started, but they're not the only options.
+Below, you'll find several other resources that are also worth checking out depending on what you'd like to learn.

    - **[Beej's Guide to Learning Computer Science](https://beej.us/guide/bglcs/)**: A practical guide to fundamental computer science concepts.
    - **[CSdiy](https://csdiy.wiki/en/)**: A self-learning guide to computer science.
    - **[Teach Yourself CS](https://teachyourselfcs.com/)**: A structured guide for learning computer science independently.
    - **[Awesome CS](https://github.com/prakhar1989/awesome-courses)**: A collection of free computer science courses and resources.

-Once you're comfortable with the basics, move on to C and Computer Fundamentals.

-> You don't need to become an expert programmer or complete an entire CS degree before starting low-level programming.
-Build the fundamentals you need, then gradually learn the C concepts and computer fundamentals required for low-level programming.

 From there, follow the roadmap and build your understanding step by step.

 ### If You Have Some Low-Level Experience

-You can skip the introductory material and focus on the topics you haven't learned yet.
-You don't necessarily need to follow the roadmap from the beginning.
-Use the table of contents to find the concepts you're unfamiliar with and work from there.
+If you've worked with low-level concepts before, feel free to skip the beginner sections and focus on the areas you're less familiar with.
+There's no need to follow the roadmap from the very beginning.
+Instead, use the table of contents to jump directly to the topics you want to learn and fill in any gaps in your knowledge.

 ### If You Have High-Level Programming Experience

-If you already have experience with a high-level language like Python or Java, you probably understand programming fundamentals.
-However, low-level programming introduces a different set of concepts, so don't assume you need to approach it in the same way you're used to.
+If you already have experience with languages like Python, Java, or C#, you probably have a solid understanding of programming fundamentals.
+That gives you a good head start.
+However, low-level programming comes with a different way of thinking, so it's important not to approach everything exactly the same way.

-When getting started, try to move beyond an OOP first mindset and focus more on understanding data, memory, control flow, and how the program interacts with the computer.
-Depending on the area, you may encounter procedural, function-oriented or data-oriented programming styles.
+When learning low-level programming, try not to rely too heavily on an object-oriented mindset.
+Instead, focus on understanding how data is stored, how memory is managed, how control flow works, and how programs interact with the underlying hardware.
+Depending on what you're learning, you'll encounter programming styles that are more procedural, function-oriented, or data-oriented than what you're used to in many high-level languages.

 For example, the same task can be approached using OOP in Java and a more procedural style in C.